SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Instance Fleet (Mixed instance types and purchasing options) does not have Auto Scaling

 EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
 You can run the tool manually or you can run the tool automatically by using Systems Manager Automation and the AWSSupport-ExecuteEC2Rescue document

+Elastic Network Interface can provide multiple IP address to instance

 ## AWS Shield